ember-learn/ember-blog/content/countdown-to-the-new-year-ember-mapbox-gl.md

 <MapboxGl as |map|>
 ```

-This simply instantiates a new map by creating new element in the DOM and binding the map instance to it.
+This instantiates a new map by creating new element in the DOM and binding the map instance to it.

 ```handlebars